shielsr/assignment-04/documentation.md

 - Wrote classes in models.py to create tables (initially with SQLite), and mapped out their relationships
 - In app.py, set up routes to allow for create, order and thank you pages
 - Allowed users to submit a pumpkin design, which adds a row to the pumpkin_design table
+- Set up the routes so the order_id can be passed through the whole user journey
-- Allowed users to add many pumpkin designs to one order
+- Allowed users to add many pumpkin designs to one order_id in the order table
+- Created /admin page, with a jinja loop listing the orders and a nested loop listing the pumpkins in each order